St. Vincent (musician): 2003–2007: Career beginnings and Marry Me

 In 2003, Clark released an EP with fellow Berklee students entitled Ratsliveonnoevilstar.
 She also worked with Heavy Rotation Records, where "she revealed a much more private and intimate rendering of 'Count' for Dorm Sessions Vol. 1" and studied with professor of guitar Lauren Passarelli.
 Shortly after leaving Berklee, she returned home to Texas, where she joined the Polyphonic Spree just before they embarked on a European tour.
 In 2004, she joined Glenn Branca's 100-guitar orchestra for the Queens performance, and she was also briefly in a noise rock band called the Skull Fuckers.
 Clark left the Polyphonic Spree and joined Sufjan Stevens' touring band in 2006.
 During this period, she recorded and released an EP titled Paris Is Burning (2006).

 In 2006, she began recording a studio album under the stage name St. Vincent.
 In an interview on The Colbert Report, she said that she "took [her] moniker from a line in a Nick Cave song" that referred to the hospital where Dylan Thomas died: "And Dylan Thomas died drunk in / St. Vincent's hospital" (from Cave's song "There She Goes, My Beautiful World", from the 2004 album Abattoir Blues / The Lyre of Orpheus).
 The name is also a reference to her great-grandmother, whose middle name was St. Vincent.
 Clark released her debut album, Marry Me, on July 10, 2007, on Beggars Banquet Records.
-Named after a line from the television sitcom Arrested Development, it features appearances from drummer Brian Teasley (Man or Astro-man?, the Polyphonic Spree), Mike Garson (David Bowie's longtime pianist), and horn player Louis Schwadron (the Polyphonic Spree).
+The album was named after a line from the television sitcom Arrested Development.

 The album was well received by critics, who compared Clark to the likes of Kate Bush and David Bowie and lauded the album for its arrangements, themes and style.
 In their review, The A.V.
 Club said: "There's a point where too much happiness turns into madness, and St. Vincent's multi-instrumentalist Annie Clark knows this place well".
 Pitchfork said, "At every turn Marry Me takes the more challenging route of twisting already twisted structures and unusual instrumentation to make them sound perfectly natural and, most importantly, easy to listen to as she overdubs her thrillingly sui generis vision into vibrant life."
 The songs on Marry Me were written largely when Clark was 18 and 19, and, she says, "represented a more idealized version of what life was or what love was or anything in the eyes of someone who hadn't really experienced anything".
 The album yielded one single, "Paris Is Burning", and a music video was produced for "Jesus Saves, I Spend".